tetherto/lib-wallet-pay-btc/README.md

 // If you don't pass an address, it will return total balance of all addresses in your wallet. const addrBalance = await btcPay.getBalance({}, address)

-// Get total balance accress all addresses const walletBalance = await btcPay.getBalance({})
+// Get total balance across all addresses const walletBalance = await btcPay.getBalance({})

 // Send bitcoin to an address